She's a Lady

 "She's a Lady" is a song written by Paul Anka and released on his album Paul Anka '70s (RCA 4309, 1970).
 The most successful recording was performed by Tom Jones and released at the beginning of 1971.
-It is Jones's highest-charting single in the U.S. (and his final Billboard Top Ten hit).
+It is Jones's highest-charting single in the U.S. (and his 5th and final Billboard top 10 hit).

 Chart performance

-"She's a Lady" hit #1 in Cash Box magazine for a week and spending one week at #2 on the Billboard Hot 100 chart, behind "Me and Bobby McGee" by Janis Joplin.
-The song was also a #4 hit on the US Billboard Easy Listening chart.
+"She's a Lady" hit No. 1 in Cash Box magazine for a week and spent one week at No. 2 on the Billboard Hot 100 chart, behind "Me and Bobby McGee" by Janis Joplin.
+The song was also a No. 4 hit on the US Billboard Easy Listening chart.
 Billboard ranked it as the #25 song for 1971.
-In Canada, the single reached #1 on the RPM 100 national singles chart.
+In Canada, the single reached No. 1 on the RPM 100 national singles chart.

 Paul Anka's recording of the song

-The song was re-released in 2013 on Paul Anka's " Duets" CD with a new rendition featuring Tom Jones.
+The song was re-released in 2013 on Paul Anka's Duets CD with a new rendition featuring Tom Jones.
 Anka rewrote the first verse of the song (recorded with Jones) because he disliked its chauvinistic sentiments.